rebarlang/rebar/CONTRIBUTING.md

 Builds with Visual Studio 2015 against .NET Framework 4.6.2.

-You will need [LabVIEW NXG 3.0](http://www.ni.com/nl-nl/support/downloads/software-products/download.labview-nxg.html) installed in order to build and run the RustyWires addon.
-Once it is installed, copy the InstallLocation.targets file from the repository top level to the RustyWires folder, and update the InstallLocation value with the path to your LabVIEW NXG 3.0 installation.
-RustyWires builds to the
+You will need [LabVIEW NXG 3.0](http://www.ni.com/nl-nl/support/downloads/software-products/download.labview-nxg.html) installed in order to build and run the Rebar addon.
+Once it is installed, copy the InstallLocation.targets file from the repository top level to the Rebar folder, and update the InstallLocation value with the path to your LabVIEW NXG 3.0 installation.
+Rebar builds to the
-$(InstallLocation)\Addons\rw\RustyWires folder.
+$(InstallLocation)\Addons\rb\Rebar folder.

 # Testing